KaixuanZ/PR1956/README.md

 # HarvardAHA

 /Preprocessing is still under developing, which takes scanned images as input and output row/col images.
-The output should avoid blanks, pages numbers (any potential meanless class that are regarded as noise).
+The output should avoid blanks, pages numbers (any potential meaningless classes that are regarded as noise).

 /CNN includes the code for train&test CNN which recognize the class of each row/col images.